How the Southwest Companion Pass Changed My Life

 My tagline is “the simple art of traveling nearly free,” because I like to keep things simple.
 No complicated math and checking every 10 minutes for award tickets to open up on other airlines for me!
 The Southwest Companion Pass is the simplest and easiest way to get you — and your family — to free travel FAST!

-Read on for an abbreviated look at how to earn the Companion Pass, but go ahead and download my free guide that walks through the process step-by-step to review later.
+Read on for an abbreviated look at how to earn the Companion Pass, but go ahead and download my free guide that walks you through the process step-by-step to review later.

 The Credit Card Method